primus/primus/README.md

    reconnects when they are back online.
 4. Automatically encodes and decodes messages using custom parsers.
 Can be easily switched for binary encoding for example.
-5. A clean and stream compatible interface for the client and server.
+5. A clean,  stream-compatible interface for the client and server.
 You can just `stream#pipe` data around.
 In addition to that, the client works on Node.js as well, write once, run it everywhere.
-6. Fixes various of bugs in the supported frameworks and additions stability patches to improve real-time communication.
+6. Fixes various of bugs in the supported frameworks and additional stability patches to improve real-time communication.
 8. Comes with an amazing plugin interface to keep the core library as fast and lean as possible while still allowing the server and the client to be extended.
-9. Last but not least, Primus is build with love, passion and dedication to the real-time web.
+9. Last but not least, Primus is built with love, passion and dedication to the real-time web.

 ```